-7 Common Challenges in Cloud App Development& how to overcome them.
+7 Common Challenges In Cloud App Development

 The cloud is an ever-growing, quickly evolving technology that has made it easier for people to work remotely.
 Forbes reported that about 5.4 million developers were building cloud apps.
 That number has been increasing as cloud technology becomes more and more prominent in the business and consumer worlds.

 Despite the growing popularity of cloud-based apps, cloud-native development still has a few challenges, especially for businesses that have recently migrated to the cloud.
 As with any technology, optimization takes time and effort., And in this article, we’ll go over some of the most common challenges and discover the ideal ways to tackle these challenges.

 7 Most Common Cloud App Development and Maintenance Challenges

 Cloud-native app development is, without doubt, the next step in software engineering but it’s only been a few years since the technology went mainstream and as a result, operational inefficiencies are common.
 Unfortunately, these seemingly minor inefficiencies can quickly snowball into bigger problems and even failures.
 Some of the most common examples of this include: